Metridia pacifica: Taxonomy

-M. pacifica is most closely related to M. lucens; before being split by Brodsky based on morphological differences, these were considered to be the same species.
+Metridia pacifica is most closely related to M. lucens; before being split by Brodsky based on morphological differences, these were considered to be the same species.

 Description

-M. pacifica has a clear body with a whitish tint.
+Metridia pacifica has a clear body with a whitish tint.
 In terms of length, females are range from about 2.4 to 3.5 mm, and males are usually between about 1.7 and 2.6 mm.

 Distribution

-M. pacifica is found in the north Pacific and sub-Arctic waters.
+Metridia pacifica is found in the north Pacific and sub-Arctic waters.
 It can be found north as far as the southern Chukchi Sea.
 It is reported to be an expatriate in the Arctic Ocean.

 Ecology

 Life cycle and reproduction

-M. pacifica has multiple broods.
+Metridia pacifica has multiple broods.
 At Station P, for example, there are three cohorts: one in March, one in late June and July, and one in September to early October.
 The nauplii are generally found above depths of 500 m (and mostly above 100 m, and their distribution in these surface waters varies seasonally.
 It is likely that this is influenced by temperature; in one study, over 85% of nauplii were found below the thermocline from 14 June until 22 September, when it is warmer at the surface.

-M. pacifica has an average generation time of three to four months at Station P.
+Metridia pacifica has an average generation time of three to four months at Station P.